6.2.2 |

 leave the swearing to the other side.

-Those who swear allegiance to a person, particularly a
+Those who one-sidedly swear allegiance to a person, particularly a

-without saying that the DNI cannot approve of the perpetuation of these
+It goes without saying that the perpetuation of these

-citizens or people who want to obtain citizenship).
-Yet, the DNI does
+citizens or people who would like to obtain citizenship) does not agree

-allow declarations or promises, and serious or 'solemn' declarations
+Yet, the Doctrine admits of declarations and promises, and serious or

 Unlike allegiance, adherence is not a matter of being a liege or serf,